-It’s full steam ahead for National Disability Insurance Scheme (NDIS) following the July 1 rollout at the launch sites.
+It’s full steam ahead for National Disability Insurance Scheme (NDIS) following the July 1 rollout at the trial sites.
+The NDIS

-Vision Australia has two local offices that fall within the launch sites including the office in Geelong VIC and Newcastle NSW.
-The teams are currently working to identify eligible clients who may be interested in applying to be included in the launch.
+Vision Australia has two local offices that fall within the current trial sites including the office in Geelong VIC and Newcastle NSW.
+Those teams are currently working with eligible clients who are interested in applying for access to the Scheme.